dkpro/dkpro-wsd/index.md

 ## What is DKPro WSD?

-DKPro WSD provides *UIMA components* which encapsulate [WSDCorpora corpus readers], linguistic annotators, [LSRs lexical semantic resources](FIXME), WSD algorithms, and evaluation and reporting tools.
+DKPro WSD provides *UIMA components* which encapsulate [corpus readers](/corpora/), linguistic annotators, [lexical semantic resources](/lsr/), WSD algorithms, and evaluation and reporting tools.
 You configure the components, or write new ones, and arrange them into a *data processing pipeline*.

 DKPro WSD is *modular* and *flexible*.
 Components which provide the same functionality can be *freely swapped*.
 You can easily run the same algorithm on different data sets, or test several different algorithms on the same data set.